meetlily/music/README.md

 ## Intro

 **Meetlily Music** (also stylized as **meetlily**, with a lowercase k) is a simple web-based personal audio streaming service written in [Vue](http://vuejs.org/) on the client side and [Laravel](http://laravel.com/) on the server side.
-Targeting web developers, Koel embraces some of the more modern web technologies – CSS grid, audio, and drag-and-drop API to name a few – to do its job.
+Targeting web developers, Meetlily Music embraces some of the more modern web technologies – CSS grid, audio, and drag-and-drop API to name a few – to do its job.

 ## Install and Upgrade Guide